Chao Phraya River: Delta

 The Tha Chin River is the major distributary of the Chao Phraya River.
 The expanse of the Chao Phraya and Tha Chin Rivers and their distributaries, starting at the point at which the distributaries diverge, together with the land amid the triangle formed by the outermost and innermost distributary, form the Chao Phraya Delta.
 The many distributaries of the Chao Phraya delta are interconnected by canals that serve both for irrigation and transportation.

+The delta took its present form late.
+Around 17,000 years ago the sea stood more than 100 metres below its present level; it rose to a maximum of about 4 metres above that level around 6550 BCE, submerging the lower plain, then fell, the coastline reaching the site of Bangkok between 3000 and 1000 BCE and settling near its present position by 500 CE.
+Baker and Pasuk report that recent research has the sea receding earlier than once thought, which revises the long-held view that the lower gulf lay under water through the first millennium and that many Dvaravati sites then stood on the coast.